-Logical Processor Allows you to enable or disable logical processors and display the number of logical processors.
-If the Logical Processor option is set to Enabled, the BIOS displays all the logical processors.
-If this option is set to Disabled, the BIOS only displays one logical processor per core.
-By default, the Logical Processor option is set to Enabled.
+Menu Item Description Logical Processor Allows you to enable or disable logical processors and display the number of logical processors.
+If the Logical Processor option is set to Enabled , the BIOS displays all the logical processors.
+If this option is set to Disabled , the BIOS only displays one logical processor per core.
+By default, the Logical Processor option is set to Enabled .
 QPI Speed Allows you to set the QuickPath Interconnect data rate settings.
-By default, the QPI Speed option is set to Maximum data rate.
+By default, the QPI Speed option is set to Maximum data rate .
 NOTE: The QPI speed option displays only when both the processors are installed.

-Alternate RTID (Requestor Transaction ID) Setting

-Menu Item

-Allows you to allocate more RTIDs to the remote socket increasing cache performance between the sockets or work in normal mode for NUMA.
-By default, the Alternate RTID

-(Requestor Transaction ID) Setting is set to Disabled.
+Alternate RTID (Requestor Transaction ID) Setting Allows you to allocate more RTIDs to the remote socket increasing cache performance between the sockets or work in normal mode for NUMA.
+By default, the Alternate RTID (Requestor Transaction ID) Setting is set to Disabled .
 Virtualization Technology Allows you to enable or disable the additional hardware capabilities provided for virtualization.

-By default, the Virtualization Technology option is set to Enabled.
+By default, the Virtualization Technology option is set to Enabled .
 Adjacent Cache Line Prefetch Allows you to optimize the system for applications that require high utilization of sequential memory access.
-By default, the Adjacent Cache Line Prefetch option is set to Enabled.
+By default, the Adjacent Cache Line Prefetch option is set to Enabled .
 You can disable this option for applications that require high utilization of random memory access.
 Hardware Prefetcher Allows you to enable or disable hardware prefetcher.
-By default, the Hardware Prefetcher option is set to Enabled.

-DCU Streamer Allows you to enable or disable Data Cache Unit streamer prefetcher.
-By default, the DCU

-Prefetcher Streamer Prefetcher option is set to Enabled.
+By default, the Hardware Prefetcher option is set to Enabled .
+DCU Streamer Prefetcher Allows you to enable or disable Data Cache Unit streamer prefetcher.
+By default, the DCU Streamer Prefetcher option is set to Enabled .
 DCU IP Prefetcher Allows you to enable or disable Data Cache Unit IP prefetcher.
-By default, the DCU IP

-Prefetcher option is set to Enabled.
+By default, the DCU IP Prefetcher option is set to Enabled .

-Execute Disable Allows you enable or disable execute disable memory protection technology.
-By default, the ores per Allows you to control the number of enabled cores in each processor.
+Menu Item Description Execute Disable Allows you enable or disable execute disable memory protection technology.
+By default, the Execute Disable option is set to Enabled .
+Logical Processor Idling Allows you to enable or disable the OS capability to put logical processors in the idling state in order to reduce power consumption.
+By default, the option is set to Disabled .
+Number of Cores per Processor Allows you to control the number of enabled cores in each processor.
 By default, the Number of Cores per Processor option is set to All.

-Execute Disable option is set to Enabled.

-Number of Cores per Processor

-Processor 64-bit

-Specifies if the processor(s) support 64-bit extensions.

-Support

-Processor Core Displays the maximum core frequency of the processor.
+Processor 64-bit Support Specifies if the processor(s) support 64-bit extensions.
+Processor Core Speed Displays the maximum core frequency of the processor.

-Speed

 Processor Bus Speed Displays the bus speed of the processors.

-NOTE: The processor bus speed option displays only when both the processors are installed
+NOTE: The processor bus speed option displays only when both the processors are installed.
+Processor 1 NOTE: The following settings are displayed for each processor installed in the system.
+Family-Model- Stepping Displays the family, model and stepping of the processor as defined by Intel.

-Processor 1

-NOTE: The following settings are displayed for each processor installed in the system.

-Family-Model-

-Displays the family, model and stepping of the processor as defined by Intel.

-Stepping

 Brand Displays the brand name reported by the processor.

-Level 2 Cache

-Displays the total L2 cache.

-Level 3 Cache

-Displays the total L3 cache.
+Level 2 Cache Displays the total L2 cache.
+Level 3 Cache Displays the total L3 cache.
 Number of Cores Displays the number of cores per processor.